American Archive of Public Broadcasting: Special Collections and Exhibits

-The AAPB Special Collections include notable selections of public radio and television content with a specified search bar for items within the collection, a detailed summary about the content, and related resources.
-Some of these collections feature individual series such as Say Brother (now known as Basic Black), raw interviews from documentaries such as Eyes on the Prize and Ken Burns' The Civil War (miniseries), event coverage such as the Watergate Hearings, and selections of items related to specific themes, such as the LGBT+ Collection.
+The AAPB Special Collections include notable selections of public radio and television content with a specified search bar for items within the collection, a detailed summary of the content, and related resources.
+Some of these collections feature individual series such as Say Brother (now known as Basic Black), raw interviews from documentaries such as Eyes on the Prize and Ken Burns' The Civil War, event coverage such as the Watergate Hearings, and selections of items related to specific themes, such as the LGBT+ Collection.

 In the AAPB curated Exhibits, curators select primary and secondary source recordings to present a diversity of perspectives concerning the exhibit's focus.
-These exhibits illuminate how public broadcasting stations and producers have covered the topics such as civil rights, climate change, speaking and protesting in America, public media and presidential elections, structuring news magazines, televising Black politics, and historic preservation on public broadcasting.
+These exhibits illuminate how public broadcasting stations and producers have covered topics such as civil rights, climate change, speaking and protesting in America, public media and presidential elections, structuring news magazines, televising Black politics, and historic preservation on public broadcasting.